somaz94/commit-info-extractor/README.md

 ## Description

-The **Extract Commit Action** is designed to extract information from commit messages within your GitHub repository.
+The **Extract Commit Action** extracts information from commit messages.
 It can be configured to limit the number of commits analyzed, apply custom extraction commands, and output the results to a variable.
 This Action is ideal for workflows that need to analyze or react based on commit message content.

 ## Features